 “I think of myself as a softy.
 I think the 87th Precinct novels are very sentimental, and the cops are idealistic guys.” – Ed McBain

 With the benefit of hindsight, one can see that the series can be split into two distinct periods that see the author writing in decidedly different modes, attracting slightly different audiences.
-When the series began the paperback boom was in full swing and to publish several shorter books in a series every year was still standard – for examples, Richard Stark would be writing his Parker books in this fashion up to the early 1970s.
-But eventually this was no longer feasible – books cost more, readers wanted more bangs for their bucks, TV was a bigger threat than ever.
-So the 87th Precinct books too, now being published first in hardback and subsequently in paperback, would have to be sold as more substantial standalone efforts to justify the buying public’s investment.
+When the series began the paperback boom was in full swing and publishing several shorter books in a series every year was still standard – Richard Stark (for example) would be writing his Parker books in this fashion up to the early 1970s.
+But eventually this was no longer feasible – books got more expensive and readers wanted more bangs for their bucks while TV was an ever-growing threat.
+So the Precinct books too, now being published first in hardback and subsequently in paperback, would have to be sold as more substantial standalone efforts to justify the buying public’s increased investment.

-So, in period 1 we have the the books published in the first twenty years of the series, between Cop Hater in 1956 and So Long As You Both Shall Live in 1976, which are all roughly 150 to 170 pages long (roughly 50,ooo words), and tend to focus on one story with perhaps a subsidiary plot.
+So, in first period we have the the books published in the initial twenty years of the series, between Cop Hater in 1956 and So Long As You Both Shall Live in 1976.
+These are all roughly 150 to 170 pages long (roughly 50,000 words), and tend to focus on one story with perhaps a subsidiary plot.
 And then in what we can call the second period, there are all the later books, starting with Long Time No See (1977).
 This served, to use a modern term, to ‘reboot’ the series by recycling and re-imaging the plot of that first entry, the aforementioned Cop Hater, but expanding it to to bring it up-to-date with the changing requirements of the book market.
 To do this it greatly increased the page count (the books from the 1980s are at least 50% longer than those from the 1950s) and made the content more obviously ‘adult’ with saltier language and more explicit sexual situations.

 How successful was this rethink of the series?
 Well, the books continued to do well in terms of sales, and Money, Money, Money from 2001 was especially popular, so from a commercial standpoint one would have to say that McBain did the right thing.
 From an artistic, critical and personal standpoint, in looking at all my reviews, one thing stands out: that with one notable exception, all my favourites come from the earlier period – and, again with one exception, my absolute least favourites from the series all come from the ‘later’ period.
 So overall I would have to side with Julian Symons (who, not for nothing, was the inspiration for this blog’s URL), when he said: